vigneshbhuvan-nus/tp/docs/UserGuide.md

 ### 4.1.1 Creating a deck: `new`

-Creates a new empty deck with the name provided.
+Creates a new empty deck with given name.

 Format: `new <NAME OF NEW DECK>`

+Examples:
-Examples: `new Japanese-Animals`,
+- `new Japanese-Animals`
-`new Korean Dramas`
+- `new Korean Dramas`

 Result: